 1. Crack initiation life

-A large number of engineering practices show that the crack initiation life of mechanical components accounts for the vast majority of the fatigue life (even up to 90% of the total life) in the actual service process.
+A significant number of engineering studies have demonstrated that the crack initiation life of mechanical components accounts for a large portion, even up to 90%, of the total fatigue life during actual service.

 2. Stable crack growth life

-In most cases, when the depth of a microcrack reaches this size (about 0.1mm), it will steadily expand along the section of the material or component.
+In most cases, when the depth of a microcrack reaches approximately 0.1mm, it will continuously grow along the portion of the material or component.